-President Roosevelt and Early News of the Holocaust
+President Roosevelt and the Early News of the Holocaust

 January 8, 2014

-Richard Breitman, Distinguished Professor in History at American University, will examine the contentious debate that still lingers over whether Franklin Delano Roosevelt turned his back on the Jews of Hitler’s Europe.
+Richard Breitman, Distinguished Professor in History at American University, examined the contentious debate that still lingers over whether Franklin Delano Roosevelt turned his back on the Jews of Hitler’s Europe.

 The “New Antisemitism” in Britain: Thoughts and Reflections

 April 29, 2010